AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/overview.md

 ---
 # Overview: [!DNL Quality Patches Tool] (QPT) v1.1.38

->[!NOTE]
->
->Please note that these patches have not yet been released, and there can be changes in the published version.

 This sub-section provides a detailed description of the issues fixed by the patches available in [!DNL Quality Patches Tool] (QPT) v1.1.38.

 QPT v1.1.38 includes the following patches: